Migdalo/writeups/2016-3ds-ctf/what_the_hex/README.md

 ``` bash
 xxd -r -p data >> output
 ```
-Examing the binary in hex editor revealed that it didn't contain just one jpg file, but a lot of them.
+Examining the binary in hex editor revealed that it didn't contain just one jpg file, but a lot of them.
 3000 to be exact.
 Each of them was missing the start of jpg file signature.
 I extracted a couple of them manually to see what they looked like.
 They contained one line of text, that followed a pattern 3dsctf{<some_text_here>}.
 The flag should be 3DS{<some_text_here>}.

 ![Example of a false flag file](./false_flag.jpg)

 It seemed likely that the flag was printed to one of the 3000 images.
-Next step was to separate the files.
-It's not necessary to save the files, storing them in a variable is enough.
-I used the following Python script to extract the files from the original text file and to correct their signatures:
+Next step was to read what was written in each file.
+It was not necessary to save the files, storing them in a variable one at a time was enough.
+I used the following Python script to extract each file from the original text file and to correct their signatures:

 ```python
 def extract_files(filename):